treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

     color_counts[c] = color_counts.get(c, 0) + 1
 ```

-Now our code gets the current count for our color from the dictionary, defaulting this count to `0`, adds `1` to the count, and sets the dictionary key to this new value.
+Now our code loops through each color, gets the current count for the color from the dictionary, defaulting this count to `0`, adds `1` to the count, and sets the dictionary key to this new value.

 It's cool that this is all one line of code, but we're not entirely sure if this is more Pythonic.
 We decide this might be too clever so we revert this change.